Zen Browser has become the most talked-about Firefox fork in years, and for a simple reason - it makes the desktop browser feel designed again.

 Zen is Mozilla Firefox underneath - same rendering engine, same extension support, same privacy foundation - wrapped in a completely rethought interface.

-A compact mode hides nearly all browser chrome until you need it, which is why Zen screenshots look more like a reading app than a browser.
+A compact mode hides nearly all the browser controls until you need them, which is why Zen screenshots look more like a reading app than a browser.

 Because it inherits the Firefox engine, Zen plays modern web video - H.264, VP9 and AV1 streams on YouTube and similar sites - exactly as Firefox does.

-If you want to test how your browser handles a tricky file before blaming the browser, the free online Web Player and HEVC Player on this site run entirely in-browser and make a quick diagnostic.
+If a tricky file won't play and you want to check whether the browser is the problem, the free online Web Player and HEVC Player on this site run entirely in your browser and make a quick test.

 Who Zen Browser Is For - and Who Should Look Elsewhere